Chandler-He/iMedbot-Dev/README.md

 # iMedBot System Development
+Copyright © 2023 Xia Jiang, University of Pittsburgh.
+All rights reserved.
 ## 1. About iMedBot:
 iMedBot is a web application that we  developed  using the python Flask web framework and deployed on Amazon Web Services.
 It contains a frontend and a backend.
 The backend is supported by a python program we developed using the python Keras and scikit-learn packages, which can be used to learn deep feedforward neural network (DFNN) models